IBM/platinum-demos/docs/_includes/integration/integration-prepartion.md

 <summary>3 - Clone the demo assets from a GitHub repository</summary>

 To copy the repository you will need to have the Git CLI on your machine.
-If you don’t have it, follow the installation steps described in this page, based on your operating system.
+If you don’t have it, follow the installation steps described in this <a href="https://github.com/git-guides/install-git" target="_blank" rel="noreferrer">page</a>, based on your operating system.

 1. To download the scripts to install the demo, create a new directory, change to this newly created directory, and run the following command: